 Theories of Procrastination

 Sometimes there seems to be as many theories on a topic as there are people researching it.
 Fortunately, over the last 30 years, we have been testing these theories, trying to determine which one works best.
 Here I review four of the most popular theories of procrastination and consider the evidence for and against them.
-Much of the empirical evidence comes from my recent meta-analysis, The Nature of Procrastination, which is a systematic review of all the literature written on the topic.
+Much of the empirical evidence comes from my meta-analysis, The Nature of Procrastination, which received American Psychological Association’s George A. Miller award for outstanding contribution to general science (andthen formed the basis for my book The Procrastination Equation).
 The theory with the most support is Temporal Motivation Theory, which is presented last.